 - Leftover carrots, chopped

 - 1 onion, chopped

 - 2 quarts turkey stock

 - 1 1/2 pounds light and dark turkey meat, diced

-- Preheat oven to 350°F and transfer stuffing into a small baking dish.
-Place dish in oven and reheat 12-15 minutes, until warmed through.
+- Preheat the oven to 350°F and transfer stuffing into a small baking dish.
+Place dish in the oven and reheat 12-15 minutes, until warmed through.

 - Heat a pot over moderate heat and add EVOO.
 Add carrots.
 Add celery and onion and lightly season vegetables with salt and pepper.
-Add bay leaf and stock and bring liquid to a boil by raising heat.
+Add bay leaf and stock and bring the liquid to a boil by raising the heat.
 Add turkey and reduce heat to simmer.
 Simmer about 10 minutes.
-Stir in the parsley, and peas, if using.
+Stir in the parsley and peas if using.